SunnySuite/Sunny.jl/GettingStarted.md

 Upon saving this settings file, VSCode will immediately adopt the changes.

-You can interactively evaluate code in any file `.jl` using the Option-Enter (Mac) or Alt-Enter (Windows/Linux) key command, which maps to `Julia: Execute Code in REPL and Move`.
+You can interactively evaluate code in any file `.jl` using the Shift-Enter (Mac), which maps to `Julia: Execute Code in REPL and Move`.
 This command will send the Julia expression under the cursor to the running Julia REPL for evaluation.
 The result of evaluation will be displayed "inline" in the text editor using a distinct color.
 Effectively, one gets the power and interactivity of a Jupyter notebook, but with the convenience of working with ordinary `.jl` files.

 Every window in VSCode represents a standalone process.
 In most cases, you will probably want to do all work entirely in a single VSCode window.
 To develop a package, it is useful to load the directory containing all source files into the VSCode window (e.g., using `File -> Open ...`).
 You can then navigate the files from within VSCode.